-Now let's dive into the asynchronous usage of the library.

-KHIVA's library provide us several time series analysis functionalities which include features extaction, time-series re-dimension, distance calculations, motifs and discords detection, tools for similarity study, statistical parameters extraction or time series normalization.
+Now, let's dive into the asynchronous usage of the library.
+Khiva library provides us several time series analysis functionalities which include features extraction, time-series re-dimension, distance calculations, motifs and discords detection, tools for similarity study, statistical parameters extraction or time series normalization.

-All of these functionalities can be concatenated in order to improve the performance, getting the data just in the moment that you will not use functions of this library:
+All these functionalities can be concatenated to improve the performance, so you can get the data just in the moment that you do not use the functions of this library: